Skip to main content

 textPlease add credentials first with /save_creds <api_key> <secret_key>

-When a user has credentials stored, we first send a “typing” indicator so they know the bot is processing their request.
+Type: http Sends a “typing” indicator so users know the bot is processing their request.

 FieldValue